 Follow us beginning to end on this wonderful fountain installation project.
 In this article we will highlight the steps involved in installing a large basalt column fountain; from the very beginning planning stages all the way to the final product.

 These homeowners knew they wanted to make a statement in front of their home.
-Here is the before shot of the empty area where the fountain will be installed.
+Here is the snapshot of the empty area where the fountain will be installed.

 The homeowners wanted to see what the fountain would look like in front of their home.
 Carved Stone Creations was able to create a Photoshop rendering of this fountain in front of their home.
-This is what it looked like:
+You can see the edited image to the right.

-Now that the homeowners saw how great the fountain would look like in front of their home, it was time to start the installation process.
+Now that the homeowners saw how great the fountain would look like in front of their home, it was time to start the installation.

 This is what the site looked like before the excavation process started: